mlswg/mls-architecture/draft-ietf-mls-architecture.md

 `ReInit` proposal (including sending Welcome messages for the new group to all of the previous group's members).
 However this operation is not always atomic, so it's possible for a member to go offline after committing a ReInit proposal but before creating the new group.
-When this happens, it's necessary for another member to continue the reinitialization by creating the new group and sending out Welcome messages.
+If this happens, it's necessary for another member to continue the reinitialization by creating the new group and sending out Welcome messages.